 - Click on ‘Login‘

-- Press ‘Ctrl + ‘T‘ keys to open the Terminal, then click ‘OK‘ on the warning message so a Terminal window opens.
+then click ‘OK‘ on the warning message, so a Terminal window opens.

-Click on the right pane, then press ‘Ctrl + O‘ so the Open Directory window will pops- up.
+Click on the right panel, then press ‘Ctrl + O‘ so the Open Directory window will pop- up.
 Write ‘/mnt‘, like in the following picture, and click on ‘Ok‘

 After doing all the above-mentioned steps, you can go to the folder/location where you have stored your files, right-click on files/folder, and click on download to download them onto your computer.

-After you have downloaded all the files/folders you were looking for, please go back to the VPS control panel and click on ‘Rescue Mode.’
+After downloading all the files/folders you were looking for, please go back to the VPS control panel and click on ‘Rescue Mode.’
 Then, click on disable button and press ‘OK.’

 I encourage you to check our article about Linux System Monitoring.
 The Linux system monitor tools are in charge of making sure that every system operation is working at its optimal level and that there are no server misbehaviors.